wbcomdesigns/wbcom-ads-split-test/readme.txt

 •	You can also check how many traffic generate by a layout so that you can know about which advertisements your users are more interested.
 •	Layouts automatically can switch to one another so you can display many ads to your users.
 •	Wb Ads Rotator provides you all stats for traffic coming to your advertisements.
+If you need additional help you can contact us for [Custom Development](https://wbcomdesigns.com/plugins/wb-ads-rotator/)

 == Installation ==
 From Plugin Directory :-